 | "string".

-is the logical data type consisting of the values true
+bool is the logical data type consisting of the values true and false.

 characters.